-- notify your manager in writing if you have links of any sort (including, but not limited to, as a director, company secretary, trustee, partner, shareholder, owner, contractor or employee) with an outside organisation which may: - receive (or are applying for) grants or other benefits from the Council, if you are involved in the grant allocation process or where this could create a conflict of interest
+notify your manager in writing if you have links of any sort including, but not limited to, as a director, company secretary, trustee, partner, shareholder, owner, contractor, or employee with an outside organisation which may:

-- work for the Council, or supply goods and services to it (or are tendering or preparing to do so) - avoid becoming involved in any appointment (or application for appointment) to the Council's service, or any other decision relating to discipline, promotion and pay and conditions for any other employee or prospective employee to whom you are related or with whom you have a close personal relationship outside work (but if you are, report it to your manager and Human Resources).
-Similarly, should you apply for an internal post you must declare whether you have a close personal relationship with anyone on the appointing panel - avoid acting as professional representative on behalf of a friend, partner, or relative, in their dealings with the Council.
-You are permitted to act as the 'representative' of a close friend, partner or relative who is the subject of disciplinary action or is pursuing a grievance under the Council's procedures, so long as this does not create a conflict of interest with your normal duties - report to your manager and relevant department any regulatory applications you or anyone in your household or a close relative (parents/children/siblings) or anyone you have a close personal relationship with, makes to the Council e.g. planning application, licence and declare whether there is a connection/personal relationship between you and a member of staff within the relevant section dealing with the application - report to your manager if you are, or become, a landlord within Ealing
+- receive or are applying for, grants or other benefits from the council, if you are involved in the grant allocation process or where this could create a conflict of interest - work for the council, or supply goods and services to it, or are tendering, or preparing to do so - avoid becoming involved in any appointment, or application for appointment, to the council's service, or any other decision relating to discipline, promotion and pay and conditions for any other employee or prospective employee to whom you are related or with whom you have a close personal relationship outside work, but if you are, report it to your manager and human resources

+- Similarly, should you apply for an internal post you must declare whether you have a close personal relationship with anyone on the appointing panel - avoid acting as professional representative on behalf of a friend, partner, or relative, in their dealings with the council.
+You are permitted to act as the 'representative' of a close friend, partner or relative who is the subject of disciplinary action or is pursuing a grievance under the council's procedures, so long as this does not create a conflict of interest with your normal duties - report to your manager and relevant department any regulatory applications you or anyone in your household or a close relative for example, parents, children or siblings, or anyone you have a close personal relationship with, makes to the council, for example a planning application, licence and declare whether there is a connection or personal relationship between you and a member of staff within the relevant section dealing with the application - report to your manager if you are, or become, a landlord within Ealing

-You will be sent a declaration of interest form every year for you to complete, sign and return to your manager.
-However, should a conflict arise at any time you must report it to your manager immediately and not wait to receive the declaration form.
+You should complete an iTrent declaration of interest form yearly or more frequently if your circumstances change.
+However, should a conflict arise at any time you must report it to your manager immediately.